 Focus on being liked and respected.

 13. Attain Increasing Levels Of Leadership

 Leaders get access to opportunities.
 On the other hand, workers are instructed what to do.

 If you can lead.
 You can prosper no matter what career path you choose.

 Get good at speaking in front of a group.
 To inform, entertain, and motivate.

-Because leadership positions require good public speaking skills.
+Because achieving high performance in a leadership position requires good public speaking skills.